dominichayesferen/kde-plasma-hellcreator/README.md

 ## where do I get it?

-You can get it from Releases, or you can just clone this repository and get the files that way (be warned that the former is recommended as the latter could be broken without any notice).
+You can get it from <a href="https://github.com/dominichayesferen/kde-plasma-hellcreator/releases/latest">Releases</a>, or you can just clone this repository and get the files that way (be warned that the former is recommended as the latter could be broken without any notice).